ELTE-DH/WebArticleCurator/README.md

     <field> content </field>

-The whole article is enclosed with the content of the `common` key currently:
+The whole article is enclosed with the content of the `common` key currently which is __REQUIRED__ to present:

 - `article_begin_mark`: the begin mark of a downloaded article (should be in XML form)
 - `article_end_mark`:  the end mark of a downloaded article (should be in XML form)